 One Man One Rod The Art of Classic Split Cane, D Petty

-‘One Man One Rod’ is a reference guide to the 175 coarse fishing cane rod collection David Petty has put together over fifty years.
+‘One Man One Rod’, with foreword and 'A common sense guide to cane buying' by Edward Barder, is a reference guide to the 175 coarse fishing cane rod collection David Petty has put together over fifty years.
 Collectors will have a chance to see what is probably the finest range of split-cane coarse fishing rods ever assembled.

-Petty, one of the world's leading angling collectors, has had his stunning hoard of bamboo photographed by David Watson, who has compiled the book entitled: ‘One Man One Rod - The Art of Classic Split Cane’.
+David Petty, one of the world's leading angling collectors, has had his stunning hoard of cane rods photographed by David Watson, who has compiled the book entitled: ‘One Man One Rod - The Art of Classic Split Cane’.

 Rods include examples by Allcocks, Hardy, Ogden Smith, Oliver’s, B. James, Chapman, Milward, Creeke, Gold, Sowerbutts, Antis, Barder and Sealey.